RobWar-code/sci-booster/README.md

 - All definitions (nodes / pages) should confine themselves to the constraint of the parent.
 - Pages inherit the flows from their parent node (whether source or destination), ideally they should be re-presented in the page
-- It is permitted to have more than one from flow from a component (as in motion from petrol flow, for example)
+- It is permitted to have more than one flow from a component (as in motion and exhaust for a car with a petrol flow input, for example)
 - A page should not consist of more than 8 component nodes
 - A node number (NodeNum) is unique to a page only and consists of two digits, ie: "01".
 - A hierarchical_id is built from its parent node numbers in order of descent, ie: "010204".
 - When using keyword fields, beware of terms such as "flow" which are likely to be too common to be useful
+- Flows are used to connect nodes and their positions should be calculated as such
 - The stage (on which the model page is drawn) has width base 380 pixels, the height is 690 pixels
+- The node boxes are 140 pixels wide by 75 pixels high
 - The flow label_width is optional (it is in any event calculated)
 - Flow arrow_points are optional, if not supplied, the user can add an arrow to the flow when using the app.
+- label_x and label_y of a flow are relative to the flow drawing_group_x, drawing_group_y

 #### JSON Object Structure
 ```js